OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 npm install @openzeppelin/foundry-upgrades
 ```

-Then add the following additional lines to `remappings.txt`, in addition to the ones described above:
+Then add the following additional line to `remappings.txt`, in addition to the ones described above:
 ```
 openzeppelin-foundry-upgrades/=node_modules/@openzeppelin/foundry-upgrades/src/
-solidity-stringutils/=node_modules/@openzeppelin/foundry-upgrades/lib/solidity-stringutils/
 ```

 #### Soldeer

 Follow the steps above, but instead of running `forge install OpenZeppelin/openzeppelin-foundry-upgrades`, use one of the install commands described in https://soldeer.xyz/project/openzeppelin-foundry-upgrades

-Then add the following additional lines to `remappings.txt`, in addition to the ones described above (replace `0.3.6` with the version of the plugin that you installed):
+Then add the following additional line to `remappings.txt`, in addition to the ones described above (replace `0.3.6` with the version of the plugin that you installed):
 ```
 openzeppelin-foundry-upgrades/=dependencies/openzeppelin-foundry-upgrades-0.3.6/src/
-solidity-stringutils/=dependencies/openzeppelin-foundry-upgrades-0.3.6/lib/solidity-stringutils/
 ```

 ## OpenZeppelin Defender integration